THE SUMMERISLE GUIDE

 The Good Samaritan Law provides protection from charges/prosecution for drug and alcohol possession & underage drinking - both for the victim and those who seek help for them - during an emergency.
 If someone needs medical assistance, do not hesitate to seek help immediately.
 YOU ARE PROTECTED BY LAW.

 Nudity is permitted on site out of view of the parking lot and Bedford Valley Road.
 Keep in mind there will be children at the event, so please have a bit of courtesy in what you do in very public spaces.
-Remember that consent is not only for participants, but for people watching as well.
+Remember that consent is not only for participants, but for those in situations where they are unable to choose what they are exposed to.

 - CAMPING IN A WOODED ENVIRONMENT